 3. It Can Be Easier on the Wallet

-The average millennial who went to a four-year university has around $30,000 dollars of debt hanging over their head.
-That’s because most bachelor degrees can cost up to $127,000 (according to Idaho Department of Labor ).
-That isn’t even counting dorm life, laundry, and those expensive textbooks.
+The average millennial who went to a four-year university has around 30,000 dollars of debt hanging over their head.
+That’s because most bachelor’s degrees can cost up to $127,000 (according to the Idaho Department of Labor ).
+That doesn’t even count dorm life, laundry, or expensive textbooks.
 The average trade school certificate or associate degree costs between $16,000 and $33,000.
 That’s the price of one year at some universities.
 Comparing that to $127,000, you get a considerable saving in dollars.
-A less expensive degree means less school debt, and less school debt makes for a less stressed out and bitter adult.
+A less expensive degree means less school debt, and less school debt makes for a less stressed-out and bitter adult.

 4. Dropout Rate

 Another drawback to a university is that some students aren’t ready to leave the nest yet.
-They haven’t prepared for the rigorous life of at a four-year college.
-Many go because people tell them they need to and not because they know what they want to do in life.
+They haven’t prepared for the rigorous life of a four-year college.
+Many go because people tell them they need to and not because they know what they want to do.
 This can create an alarming dropout rate.

-The bad thing is that if you drop out before receiving your degree you will still come out with heavy expenses and no degree to show for it.
-A lot of students will combat this by going to a two-year first to gain their associates and then transfer credits to a university.
+The bad thing is that if you drop out before receiving your degree, you will still come out with heavy expenses and no degree to show for it.
+Many students will combat this by going to a two-year first to gain their associates and then transfer credits to a university.

-This is a pretty good strategy because you figure yourself out before you leave home but it can still leave you in massive debt.
+This is a pretty good strategy because you figure yourself out before you leave home, but it can still leave you in massive debt.
 This can be a pretty good strategy because you figure yourself out before you leave home, but it can still leave you in massive debt.
-Consider taking a break for a year or more to figure yourself out and then go to a trade school to harness your skills could be the way to go for you.
-When it comes to figuring out what you want to do in life, it shouldn’t be a race.
+Consider taking a break for a year or more to figure yourself out and then going to a trade school to harness your skills could be the way for you.
+It shouldn’t be a race when figuring out what you want to do in life.
 Take life at your own pace.

 5. Economic Conditions Have Changed

-In high school, you were probably told that if you get a bachelor’s degree the world would be your oyster.
-Once you have that degree in hand you can get whatever job you want.
-Well, most students are graduating with their bachelors to find out that this isn’t true.
-With the changes in the labor market, students are graduating with their bachelors only to face unpredictable or limited job opportunities and higher student debt.
-There is actually a large demand for high skill precision jobs, so you can get a positive return by attending a trade school.
+In high school, you were probably told that the world would be your oyster if you got a bachelor’s degree.
+Once you have that degree, you can get whatever job you want.
+Well, most students are graduating with their bachelor’s to discover this isn’t true.
+With the changes in the labor market, students are graduating with their bachelor’s only to face unpredictable or limited job opportunities and higher student debt.
+There is a large demand for high-skill precision jobs, so you can get a positive return by attending a trade school.

-Now that we’ve gone over all these benefits you might be asking yourself what kind of jobs can you get by getting a degree from a trade school.
+Now that we’ve gone over all these benefits, you might ask yourself what kind of jobs you can get by getting a degree from a trade school.
 Here are a few of many.